 Confirmation of church attendance or any involvement with the work and worship of the church must be confirmed on a SIF and returned by the published deadline.
 For VC schools, you can find this here.

-For own admission authority church schools, please see the individual school website for a definition of religious criteria and where to get a SIF (see our glossary for definitions of the different types of school).
+For own admission authority church schools, please see the individual school website for a definition of religious criteria and where to get a SIF if needed (see our glossary for definitions of the different types of school).
 For catholic schools you will often just need to provide a baptism certificate.
 You may not need to fill in a SIF.